-In this section, we discuss transaction-based replication using global transaction identifiers (GTIDs).
-When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any slaves; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new slave or failing over to a new master, which greatly simplifies these tasks.
-Because GTID-based replication is completely transaction-based, it is simple to determine whether masters and slaves are consistent; as long as all transactions committed on a master are also committed on a slave, consistency between the two is guaranteed.
-You can use either statement-based or row-based replication with GTIDs (see Section 16.1.2, “Replication Formats”); however, for best results, we recommend that you use the row-based format.
+This section explains transaction-based replication using global transaction identifiers (GTIDs).
+When using GTIDs, each transaction can be identified and tracked as it is committed on the originating server and applied by any replicas; this means that it is not necessary when using GTIDs to refer to log files or positions within those files when starting a new replica or failing over to a new source, which greatly simplifies these tasks.
+Because GTID-based replication is completely transaction-based, it is simple to determine whether sources and replicas are consistent; as long as all transactions committed on a source are also committed on a replica, consistency between the two is guaranteed.
+You can use either statement-based or row-based replication with GTIDs (see Section 16.2.1, “Replication Formats”); however, for best results, we recommend that you use the row-based format.

-For information about MySQL Server options and variables relating to GTID-based replication, see Section 22.214.171.124, “Global Transaction ID Options and Variables”.
-See also Section 12.15, “Functions Used with Global Transaction IDs”, which describes SQL functions supported by MySQL 5.7 for use with GTIDs.
+For information about MySQL Server options and variables relating to GTID-based replication, see Section 18.104.22.168, “Global Transaction ID System Variables”.
+See also Section 12.18, “Functions Used with Global Transaction Identifiers (GTIDs)”, which describes SQL functions supported by MySQL 5.7 for use with GTIDs.